Kirk (album)

 Kirk (stylized as KIRK) is the second studio album by American rapper DaBaby.
-It was released on September 27, 2019, by Interscope Records and South Coast Music Group.
+It was released on September 27, 2019, by Interscope Records, South Coast Music Group, and DaBaby's Billion Dollar Baby Entertainment.

 The album features guest appearances from rappers Kevin Gates, Chance the Rapper, Gucci Mane, YK Osiris, Nicki Minaj, Lil Baby, Moneybagg Yo, Stunna 4 Vegas and Migos.
 The album topped the US Billboard 200, becoming DaBaby's first album to do so.
 The lead single "Intro" was released on September 19, 2019.
 The second single "Bop" was released on November 19.
 The third single "Vibez" was released on March 31, 2020.

 Background

 DaBaby released his debut studio album Baby on Baby on March 1, 2019.
 Almost six months later on August 26, he revealed his next album's title to be Kirk, a homage to his last name.
 The cover art features DaBaby as an infant, sitting on his father's lap, who died sometime after the release of Baby on Baby.